codeaashu/Helpmate-AI/README.md

 Share your thoughts on the future of the internet.

 ### Scenario 4: Versatility Across Domains
 Ask questions spanning different fields such as science, technology, history, and entertainment.

-## Step 4: Performance and Response Accuracy
-Assess the speed and accuracy of responses provided by the app

-## Step 5: Testing Edge Cases and Scenarios
-Suggest specific cases to challenge the app’s capabilities.
+Suggest specific cases to challenge the app’s capabilities.<br>

 `Thank you for taking the time to test Helpmate AI.`
 </details><hr>